cardano-foundation/cardano-verify-datasignature/README.md

 ```

 3. Option B: Use the [signMessage](https://github.com/cardano-foundation/cardano-connect-with-wallet/blob/main/src/hooks/useCardano.ts#L133) function of the [cardano-connect-with-wallet](https://github.com/cardano-foundation/cardano-connect-with-wallet) library to get a valid key and signature.

+4. Option C: If you want to use the cli to sign or verify data please checkout the [cardano-signer](https://github.com/gitmachtl/cardano-signer) by [gitmachtl](https://github.com/gitmachtl).

 ### What does it mean "to verify a signature"?